Background pattern

 Special populations

-Geriatric population
+Elderly population

-It may be necessary to reduce the dose depending on kidney problems, liver problems, and general health problems.
+The dose may need to be reduced depending on kidney problems, liver problems and general health problems.

-Adults with renal problems
+Adults with kidney problems

-Inform your doctor if you have kidney problems.
+Tell your doctor if you have kidney problems.
 The dose should be reduced if you have moderate to severe kidney problems.

 Adults with liver problems

-Inform your doctor if you have liver problems.
+Tell your doctor if you have liver problems.
 The dose should be reduced if you have severe liver problems.

 Children and adolescents

-Metoclopramide should not be used in children under 1 year (see section 2).
+Metoclopramide should not be used in children under 1 year of age (see section 2).

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medicine and the amount ingested.

-If you forgot to use Primperan
+If you forget to use Primperan

-Do not take a double dose to compensate for the missed doses.
+Do not use a double dose to make up for forgotten doses.

-If you have any other questions about the use of this medication, ask your doctor, nurse, or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor, nurse or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Unknown frequency(frequency that cannot be estimated from available data)
+Frequency not known(frequency cannot be estimated from the available data)

-• allergic reactions (such as anaphylaxis, angioedema, and urticaria).
+• allergic reactions (such as anaphylaxis, angioedema and urticaria).

 Very common(may affect more than 1 in 10 people)